 The international powers backing Haile Selassie were equally disreputable.
 Hitler supported Selassie as part of a plot to grab back the Rhineland, and Japanese secret societies pushed a penniless Tokyo princess into marriage with an Ethiopian prince.
 Together, this bizarre foreign legion tried to save Ethiopia from Fascism.

 The Italo-Ethiopian war started as picturesque exoticism for jaded journalists (barefoot soldiers, despot warlords, cave-dwelling priests) and ended in the abattoir of modern warfare (gas attacks, terror bombing, tortured prisoners).
-Haile Selassie’s foreigners waded through the blood while doing their best to get rich or die trying.
+Haile Selassie’s foreigners waded through the blood and did their best to get rich or die trying.

 If you need any further encouragement then the book has a great photo section with many rare pictures, including Austrian Nazi Dr Valentin Schuppler posing with the Ethiopian royal family, drunk English pilot Hugh de Wet looking belligerent, and a prosperous Hubert Julian snapped aboard a transatlantic liner.